na-na-hi/renget/archive/LiminalCrossroads1.md

 *In a rare act of mutual empathy, Gill's mocking expression faded slightly as he noticed his brother's concern.
 Bill then felt a pat on his shoulder.*

 *"Tow-doe.
 Esturruh.
-Bee-en, Bill", the younger sibling assured in a carefree manner, mimicking the American accent of his older, hapless classmates in Spanish 101.
+Bee-en, Bill," the younger sibling assured in a carefree manner, mimicking the American accent of his older, hapless classmates in Spanish 101.
 "You're not the only one who knows how to use a lighter."*

 *Bill looked aside to the ground for a second before speaking again.*

 *"Okay, fine...
 I'm just worried about you."*

-*"Awww, aren't you a cutie, Billy", the twin replied, changing back to his annoying demeanor on a whim.*
+*"Awww... aren't you a cutie, Billy," the twin replied, changing back to his annoying demeanor on a whim.*

 *"Shut it, homo."*